nerfstudio-project/nerfstudio/docs/developer_guides/pipelines/pipelines.md

 :::{admonition} Note
 :class: info

-The VanillaPipeline works for most of our methods because dataloading
+The VanillaPipeline works for most of our methods.
 :::